ESPS Governing Body

 Minutes of all meetings are held centrally; if you are interested in seeing any meeting minutes please contact the Clerk to the Governors via email@example.com.

 The Governing Body conducts the majority of its work through committee.
 Details of the three central committees and their remits can be found at the bottom of this page:

 Various sub-committees exist within this framework, each with a more specific focus.
 Working groups can be formed outside this framework to tackle issues as they arise, allowing the board to draw on the broad range of expertise within its ranks.

 The full governing board meets around 5 times a year, as does each committee.
-There are many and varied activities undertaken by board members ranging from weekly catch-ups between the Chairs and Headteacher, to observational learning walks around the school, to developing surveys and analysing data, to working and training with the local authority’s children’s service provider, to preparing and authorising accounts.
+There are many and varied activities undertaken by board members ranging from catch-ups between the Chairs and Headteacher, to focussed learning walks around the school, to developing surveys and analysing data, to working and training with the local authority’s children’s service provider, to preparing, reviewing and authorising accounts.
 In fact there are simply too many activities to detail here.